Dellingr CubeSat Demonstration Mission

 A team at NASA/GSFC has developed the first 6U CubeSat (a nanosatellite) and hopes to send it to the ISS in 2017 for deployment from the space station.
 To be known as Dellingr, after the Norse god of the dawn, the satellite will carry three ionospheric payloads to study the ionosphere - the outer region of Earth's atmosphere populated by charged particles, ionized by incoming solar radiation and magnetospheric particle precipitation.
 The magnetosphere is Earth's magnetic environment, and sometimes, charged particles in this region are deposited into the atmosphere below.

 The development of this larger CubeSat takes the utilization of the CubeSat technology into a new phase.
 Previous CubeSats did not always provide scientists with the payload volume they desired.
-This larger size does that, while it also allows more space for systems that increase the success rate of the CubeSat.
+This larger size does that, while also allowing more space for systems that increase the success rate of the CubeSat.

 The Dellingr nanosatellite, with double the size of 3U CubeSats.
-Once the domain of university researchers, CubeSats in recent years have increasingly become more popular among government researchers.
+Once the domain of university researchers, CubeSats in recent years has increasingly become more popular among government researchers.
 Motivated in large by their growing capabilities and relatively inexpensive cost, NASA and other government agencies are increasing their investments in CubeSats.
 NASA now is funding CubeSat mission opportunities through various programs.

 In February 2014, Michael Johnson and Michael Hesse of NASA/GSFC pulled together a small team of Goddard engineers and scientists to develop and implement "lean," end-to-end techniques, processes and systems for a 6U CubeSat capable of carrying out formidable scientific missions.
 As part of its charter, the Dellingr team was to design, test and deliver a flight-ready, fully integrated 6U CubeSat by February 2015, at a fraction of the cost of more traditional satellite missions.
 1) 2) 3) 4)